NalinC2002/dsa-practice/README.md

 ### Commands used on Git Bash

 - git status :- checks for the changes made in clone wrt original github repo
-- git add <filename> :- to stage the changes made in <filename>
+- git add _filename_ :- to stage the changes made in _filename_
 - git commit -m " " :- to commit the changes made with a message
-- git push origin main :- to push the committed changes to original github repo
+- git push _origin main_ :- to push the committed changes to original github repo in branch _origin main_

+If changes made in clone file need to pushed into original repo, we need to first add those files to stage the changes and then commit them with a message that will refer to the change made in repo and increase readability of changes made.
+Then our clone repo is 1 commit ahead of original repo, so push changes into it.

 ### Methods on Vectors